-SPEEDWAY MOTORS MOD FOURS
+WISSOTA MOD FOURS

-WISSOTA's only four cylinder division, the Mod Fours, entertain race fans with fast-paced action and a frenzied "buzzing" sound on ovals in various parts of the WISSOTA racing region.
+WISSOTA’s open-wheeled four cylinder division, the Mod Fours, entertain race fans with fast-paced action and a frenzied “buzzing” sound on ovals in various parts of the WISSOTA racing region.
 If you think of four cylinder engines as gas savers for running around town, maybe you should think again, because the Mod Four drivers pack some big punch into their limited cubic inches.
-The cars look like a "little brother" to the V-8 powered WISSOTA Modifieds and Midwest Modifieds but the guys behind the wheels of the short wheel-base racers don't play second string to anyone when they hit the track.
+The cars look like a “little brother” to the V-8 powered WISSOTA Modifieds and Midwest Modifieds but the guys behind the wheels of the short wheel-base racers don’t play second string to anyone when they hit the track.
 The Mod Four chassis features a manufactured frame with primarily stock suspension components and the division has its own smaller sized Hoosier racing tires.
 The Mod Four division is considered a great learning ground for drivers who wish to move to another open-wheeled divisions.

 WISSOTA PURE STOCKS